splinterstice/splinterstice/spec.md

 ⦁	Secure 2.5D GUI Alignment: Align the 2.5D visualization features with the strong privacy and security principles of Splinterstice, ensuring that the 2.5D environment does not compromise user data or communication integrity.

-⦁	Network Independence/Serverless via IPFS: Instead of being hosted through a "middleman"(VPS, cloud, dedicated server, data center/database, the likes), Splinterstice's official release is to be deployed from the IPFS, not solely relying on Tor or I2P network nodes.

 ⦁	Private vs. Public Homespaces: Controls in "homespace" settings for ensuring that homespaces can be private or public, with optional media Security Controls for ensuring that media of all sorts can be shared privately or publicly within a homespace, depending on if that individual homespace's creator decides to pre-set that homespace as being public or private.

+⦁	Network Independence/Serverless via IPFS: Instead of being hosted through more traditinal means (VPS, cloud, dedicated server, data center/database, the likes), Splinterstice's official release is to be deployed from from Openmesh as its main node through IPFS.
+Given that IPFS is what shall be the de facto "middleman" for connecting Splinterstice's back-end to all of its nodes, including not only nodes of every currently up and runnig darknet, but also its different backup nodes, which are just free teirs of various different free teirs for different cloud services, for having extra backups of Splinterstice's data in case anything goes wrong.

 ⦁	Desktop Console Router: Upon completing the registration for your Splinterstice account, the desktop "WAPP" that you're given a link to download once you complete registering for your account on the .onion site and eepsite, is your own personal console router (that's supposed to run in the background) for you to store a copy of your individualized "key-code" that's also automatically generated for you and subsequently stored within the console router, for you to then to copy and paste said individualized "key-code" into the URL of any browser of your choosing to access the actual Splinterstice(web-based client) through the Splinterstice account you've created upon having registered for one.